 Why almost nobody has closed the gap yet

-There was no good way to filter what got published.
-If a customer recorded something rambling, off-topic, or critical, businesses had no clean way to keep it private while still publishing the good ones.
+There was no good way to curate what got published.
+If a customer recorded something rambling or off-topic, businesses had no clean way to choose what appeared on their own site without building something custom.

 What "good" looks like in 2026